LiangjunFeng/Generative-Any-Shot-Learning/README.md

 1. Requirement: ptorch==1.2.0
+2. Dowload the data, and put it in the Model&Data filefolder
-2. The detailed command lines are listed in the main.py file of each model
+3. The detailed command lines are listed in the main.py file of each model